angad-singh97/angad-singh97/README.md

 ----------------------------------------

-* 🌍  I'm based in Pune, India
+* 🌍  I'm hail from Pune, India.
-* 🖥️  See my portfolio at [LinkedIn](http://linkedin.com/in/angadsingh1997)
-* ✉️  You can contact me at [angadsingh291297@gmail.com](mailto:angadsingh291297@gmail.com)
+* 🖥️  You can reach out to me over on [LinkedIn](http://linkedin.com/in/angadsingh1997).
+* ✉️  I'm also just an email over on [angadsingh291297@gmail.com](mailto:angadsingh291297@gmail.com).
 * 🚀  I'm currently working on [AeroSage!](http://github.com/angad-singh97/AeroSage)
 * 🧠  I'm learning ReactJS, Kubernetes and ElasticSearch.
 * 🤝  I'm open to collaborating on Java and Spring based open-source projects.
-* ⚡ I’m currently contributing to Volante Studio, at Volante Technologies
+* ⚡ I’m currently contributing to Volante Studio, at Volante Technologies.
+My recent work involves automating the delivery of real-time payments artifacts into a SaaS environment.
-* 🌱 I’m currently learning ReactJS, Ruby-on-Rails and Kubernetes!

 ### Skills at a Glance